EntityGraphQL/EntityGraphQL/README.md

 ## Getting up and running with EF

-_Note: There is no hard dependency on EF.
+_Note: There is no dependency on EF.
 Queries are compiled to `IQueryable` or `IEnumberable` linq expressions.
 EF is not a requirement - any ORM working on LinqProvider on an in-memory object should work - although EF is tested._

 ### 1. Define your DB context